appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-gitlab.md

 <!-- vale on -->

-Bitbucket Pipelines is a CI/CD service integrated into Bitbucket repositories, automating build, test, and deployment workflows for software development.
+GitLab CI/CD is a continuous integration and continuous deployment service integrated into GitLab repositories.
+It automates the processes of building, testing, and deploying software, streamlining software development workflows.

-This guide shows how to integrate Continuous Delivery with Git in Appsmith, enabling automatic updates to the master branch with Bitbucket Pipelines.
+This guide shows how to integrate Continuous Delivery with Git in Appsmith, enabling automatic updates to the master branch with GitLab CI/CD.
 This eliminates the need for manual pulling after each update.

 ## Prerequisites